-I was born in Australia, and it was home until my family moved to the Seattle area when I was young.
-It’s the first of several places I’ve called home — followed by Washington State, Los Angeles, Tunisia, Dublin, and wherever comes next.
+I was born in Sydney, Australia, and it was home until my family moved to the Seattle area when I was just shy of 8 years old.
+It’s the first of several places I’ve called home - followed by Washington State, Los Angeles, Dublin, and wherever comes next.
 I hold both Australian and American citizenship, and while my professional and academic life has mostly unfolded in the United States and Europe, Australia is where a lot of the foundations were laid.

 The UNICEF Book

-When I was around seven, someone gave me a book that UNICEF had produced about the lives of children in different parts of the world.
-I don’t think anyone intended it to be a formative moment — it was a children’s book — but it was.
-Reading about kids my age who didn’t have access to clean water, couldn’t go to school, or had been displaced by conflicts I’d never heard of did something that stuck.
+When I was around seven, my mother gifted me a book that UNICEF had produced about the lives of children in different parts of the world, titled A Life Like Mine.
+I don’t think anyone intended it to be a formative moment - it was a children’s book - but it ended up being a very critical moment in setting me down the path I am on now.
+Reading about kids my age who didn’t have access to clean water, couldn’t go to school, were forced to be child soldiers, or had been displaced by conflicts I’d never heard of, did something that stuck.
 It didn’t just make me aware that the world was unequal; it made me want to understand why.
-That impulse — not just to observe disparity but to trace its causes — has been the through-line of most of what I’ve done since.
+I remember fixating on the idea of unequal access to education for women and girls, as I was at the age where I had recently started grade school.
+It was the human rights issue I could most sufficiently comprehend at that age.
+That impulse - not just to observe disparity but to trace its causes - has been the through-line of most of what I’ve done since.

 Calling Multiple Places Home